Five Facts About : Cirrus

 If you like sundogs and sun halos then you can are probably a fan of cirrus clouds.

-Cirrus is the thin, wispy cloud formed at high altitude under a variety of meteorological conditions.
+Cirrus is a thin, wispy cloud formed at high altitudes under various meteorological conditions.
 Sundogs and sun halos are formed by the sunlight refracting off the ice crystals within the cirrus.

-So here we go with our 5 facts about cirrus.
+So here we go with our five facts about cirrus.
 I bet you can’t wait.

 - Cirrus clouds are generally found at heights above 5,000 m (16,500 ft)